f5devcentral/f5-agility-labs-cert/docs/class4/module2/module2.rst

-Lab 2 – Virtual Server and Pools Status and Behavior
+Module 2 – Virtual Server and Pools Status and Behavior
 =================================================================

 You are the administrator of a pair of BIG-IPs with a number of virtual